|Future Students Current Students Parents/Families Alumni/Friends Faculty/Staff|

 This policy provides students, faculty, and staff with a means of personal identification that can also serve as certification of eligibility for university services.

-OIT reserves the right to challenge the validity of any identification presented to obtain an OU Identification Card, if said identification appears altered, worn, unclear, photocopied, or issued by an unrecognized organization or institution.
+OIT reserves the right to challenge the validity of any identification presented to obtain an Ohio university identification card, if said identification appears altered, worn, unclear, photocopied, or issued by an unrecognized organization or institution.
 In these cases, an additional form of official ID (driver's license, passport, I-9, IAP-66, I-20, or credit card with photo) will be required.

 Identification cards will be issued to students at orientation and at other times announced by the ID card office.
 Continuing students are to use the same card as used for their last term enrolled.
 A re-enrolling student will be charged a replacement fee if a new card is required within one year of his or her last term of enrollment.